Paul-Borisov/nextjs-graphql-countries-with-details-in-dynamic-right-hand-panel/README.md

   - **Details** button visible on the page opens a right-hand side panel, which is made of slightly tweaked Radix UI Dialog.

-  - All page elements support dynamic detection of system theme change and correctly reflect this change with no page reloading.
+  - All page elements support dynamic detection of a system theme change and correctly reflect this change with no page reloading.

     - For instance, open the right-hand side panel and change system theme from light to dark.
 The panel will correctly reflect this change.